valentine/docs.hackerspace.sg/docs/handbook/faq.md

 Join the [mailing list](https://groups.google.com/forum/#!forum/hackerspacesg).
 Lurk for a while, then engage in discussions.
 Optionally, write a short email to introduce yourself.

-You may also drop by any time members are around, especially when an [event](/calendar) is happening.
+You may also drop by any time members are around, especially when an [event](https://hackerspace.sg/events) is happening.

 ## I'd like to visit Hackerspace.
 Do I need to make an appointment?

 No. Just drop by.
 There are usually people around between noon and midnight.
 Your best bet is during [Hackerspace Hours](https://hackerspace.sg/events) (Tue & Thu, 7–11pm) or on a First Tuesday open night.

 If you want to get your time and money's worth, come when an event is taking place.
-Check the [calendar](https://hackerspace.sg/events).
+Check the [events calendar](https://hackerspace.sg/events).

 ## Do you guys, like, break into websites and steal passwords and Bitcoins and stuff?